 Shrimp Sambal Chili (Chili Sauce with Dried Shrimps)

 Yong Tau Foo (Vegetables Stuffed with Fish Paste)

 Limau Asam Boi (Calamansi Lime Juice with Sour Plum)

 WHAT WE WILL DO

 Start your morning at a Malaysian home just 20 minutes away from the heart of KL.
-I will welcome you with a glass of flower tea and delicious appetiser from the garden.
+I will welcome you with a glass of flower tea from the garden and a light traditional Malaysian breakfast.
 Before we cook, we will explore my organic edible garden with over 50 herbs, spices, and flowers used in everyday Malaysian cooking.